 \section{Conclusion}

-In this study, we introduce PTransIPs, a deep learning model for phosphorylation site identification.
-Independent tests have shown that for the recognition of phosphorylated S/T sites and Y sites, PTransIPs achieved AUROCs of 0.9232 and 0.9660 respectively, surpassing other existing models.
-Furthermore, PTransIPs can be generalized to other bioactivity classification tasks, maintaining performance on par with state-of-the-art models.
+In this study, we introduce PTransIPs, a deep learning model for identifying phosphorylation sites.
+Independent tests have demonstrated that for recognizing phosphorylated S/T and Y sites, PTransIPs achieved AUCs of 0.9232 and 0.9660, respectively, surpassing other existing models.
+Moreover, PTransIPs can be generalized to other bioactivity classification tasks, maintaining performance on par with state-of-the-art models.

-Our primary contributions are as follows.
-Firstly, in terms of data processing and feature extraction, we utilized not only token and position embeddings but also additional sequence and structural information from the embeddings of two large pretrained protein models.
-Next, in designing the deep learning model architecture, we connected CNN and Transformer in parallel, combining the advantage of CNN in extracting local features with the global information attention strength of the Transformer, thereby enhancing the model's accuracy.
-A series of ablation experiments further elucidated the role of pre-trained models in boosting performance.
-In model and sequence analysis, we visualized various features extracted by PTransIPs, confirming the model's interpretability.
-Additionally, we showed the generalization of PTransIPs by adapting it for other bioactivities.
-We have also made our source code and data access available at \url{https://github.com/StatXzy7/PTransIPs}.
+PTransIPs contributes in the following three main aspects: 1) Enhancing model performance using embeddings generated by protein pre-trained language models, with its effectiveness proven through ablation studies and intuitively explained through UMAP visualization.
+2) Achieving superior performance using Transformer-based models and TIM loss function, providing practical experience.
+3) Serving as a universal framework adaptable to any peptide-based bioactivity task, highlighting its remarkable generalization capability.
+Additionally, we have made our source code and data access available at \url{https://github.com/StatXzy7/PTransIPs}.

-In conclusion, our research results demonstrate that PTransIPs can effectively identify phosphorylation sites, outperforming current models.
-We hope that PTransIPs will serve as a potent tool, contributing to a deeper understanding of phosphorylation sites and other bioactivities.
+In conclusion, our research results demonstrate that PTransIPs can effectively identify phosphorylation sites.
+We hope that PTransIPs will serve as a powerful tool, contributing to a deeper understanding of phosphorylation sites and other bioactivities.